kubernetes/community/events/elections/README.md

    - Make github.com/kubernetes/community/elections/$YEAR/README.md, this is the voter’s guide.
      - Copy over the voter’s guide from the previous year.
 The voter’s guide is the single source of truth for the election that year!
 All announcements and notices should link to this document.
      - Update with new dates, candidates, and procedures (if necessary).
+   - Make github.com/kubernetes/community/elections/$YEAR/voters.md
+     - Initial list is generated via the [eligibilty for voting requirements][eligibile to vote]
+     - Officers will update this list as voters submit the voting exemption form.
    - Announce to the candidates to submit PRs with their platform statement (if they desire), 300 word limit.
 Each platform document lives in the elections/$YEAR directory, with the voter’s guide (README.md) acting as the index.

 2. Announce voting schedule to community